Are Allergies and Headaches Triggering Your Migraine Attacks?

 1. Food allergies – Reading food labels more carefully.
 Looking at them, it seems corn is in everything so I’m trying to eliminate foods that have it as the first 5 ingredients listed.

-2. I got allergy pillowcases, mattress cover, and installed a new air filter in my house.
+2. I got allergy pillowcases, mattress covers, and installed a new air filter in my house.

 3. I took the medication to rid myself of my sinusitis and now have preventative medication to take at night to hopefully help with the migraine I am waking with each morning.